adobe/alloy-samples/ajo/in-app-messages/README.md

 This sample app can serve as a starting point for you to experiment and learn more about Adobe Experience Platform.
 For example, you can  author in-app message content in Adobe Journey Optimizer and configure the sample to use your Adobe Journey Optimizer orgid,  datastreamId and surfaceUrl.
 To do this, open the `.env` file within the `ajo` folder and modify the variables.
-Add appropriate decisionContext  in the index.
-Handlebars file to satisfy the rulesets.
+Add appropriate decisionContext  in the index.handlebars file to satisfy the rulesets.
 Restart the sample app, and you're ready to experiment using your own personalization content.